 An accepted transfer student must acknowledge the decision to enroll by submitting an Enrollment Deposit of \$250 if the student will be a campus resident, or \$200 if the student will be a commuter.
 Policies and procedures relating to living on campus and options to live off campus can be found in the Student Handbook.
-It is very important that the completed Housing Forms and the Enrollment Deposit be sent as soon as a decision is made to enroll.
+It is very important that the completed Enrollment Information Packet and the Enrollment Deposit be sent as soon as a decision is made to enroll.
 Room assignments are made according to the date the form and deposit are received.

-All students are required to have health insurance (see the Student Handbook for details).
-Prior to registration new students must submit the completed Health Form to the Office of Student Financial Services, including the record of immunization.
+All students are required to have health insurance (see the Student Handbook or the College's web site at www.huntingdon.edu for details).
+Prior to registration new students must submit the completed Enrollment Information Packet to the Office of Admission, including the record of immunization.
 Immunizations must be up to date as outlined on the Health Form.
 A physical examination is not required.

 During the New Student Orientation session(s), each student will meet with an academic advisor to discuss the remaining College core requirements, the curriculum, and course selections for the semester.
-If all official final college and university transcripts have not been received and evaluated by the College, a transfer student's first semester of enrollment may be affected.
+If all Advanced Placement, College Level Examination Program, International Baccalaureate, and final college and university transcripts have not been received and evaluated by the College, a student's first semester of enrollment may be affected.